AntonScheitler/Notes/TUM/6. Semester/Markovketten/Definitions.md

 - Also, if $i$ is recurrent then all the states that are in the same communication class as $i$ are recurrent
 - If all states in a Markov chain are recurrent, then the chain itself is also considered recurrent, otherwise it is considered transient
 - A state $i$ is positive recurrent, if $\mathbb{E}(T_i) < \infty$ and null recurrent, if $\mathbb{E}(T_i) = \infty$
+- Additionally, a stationary distribution exists if and only if the given Markov chain is positive recurrent
 ## Invariant Measures
 - Let $(X_n)$ be a Markov chain with the transition matrix $\Pi$ on the state space $E$
 - A function $\alpha: E \to \mathbb{R}$ is called an invariant measure, if the following holds:
 $$\forall i: \alpha(i) \geq 0$$
 $$\exists i: \alpha(i) > 0$$
 $$\alpha \cdot \Pi = \alpha$$
 - A stationary distribution is therefore an example of an invariant measure, in this case with the additional condition that all it's element need to sum to $1$
-- If a Markov chain is recurrent, then it always has an invariant measure, and if it is also irreducible, then the the invariant measure is unique up to multiplication with a constant
+- If a Markov chain is recurrent, then it always has an invariant measure, and if it is also irreducible, then the invariant measure $\alpha$ is unique up to multiplication with a constant
+- If $\sum_{i \in E} \alpha(i) < \infty$ holds for that same invariant measure then the chain is positive recurrent
 - Given an irreducible and recurrent Markov chain, with $0 \in E$ and $T_0 = \inf\{n \geq 1: X_n = 0\}$, an invariant measure can be constructed like so:
 $$\alpha(i) = \mathbb{E}^0\left [ \sum_{n = 1}^{T_0} 1_{X_n = i} \right ]$$
 - Here $\mathbb{E}^0$ is the expectation starting with $X_0 = 0$